lyl24/lyl24-ece4960/lab5.md

 ![Oscilloscope](images/lab5/oscilloscope 2.jpg)

 Next, I arranged the components inside the car as described earlier.
-I attempted to organize wires by twisted them around each other and using twist ties, and the sensors and motor drivers are taped down to flat surfaces inside the car using double-sided tape.
+I attempted to organize wires by twisting them around each other and using twist ties, and the sensors and motor drivers are taped down to flat surfaces inside the car using double-sided tape.
 I made sure everything could fit inside the car when the blue cover was put back into place, and I determined that I needed to cut out a couple holes in the cover to allow access to the ToF sensors and Artemis board.
 I used the wire cutter to cut out holes, taped down loose wires using VWR tape, then screwed the cover back into place.

 ![Assembly](images/lab5/assembly.jpg)